The Singles Network Ministries

 SONYA: “I have not met the right person yet.”

 I love Sonya's answer.
-She didn't appear to be in any rush.
-She said she was waiting on God to bring the right person along.
+She didn't seem to be in any rush.
+She said she was waiting on God to bring the right person into her life.
 She shared at the table that she had tried dating sites (and got discouraged), had friends set her up, and even tried speed dating.
-She said being a single mom with three kids doesn't help either.
-Most men are not interested in an instant family.
-Each time she ventured out alone, God brought her back to just him.
+She said being a single mom with three kids doesn't help either, because most men aren't interested in an instant family.
+Every time she went out alone, God brought her back to just Him.
 So now, she says she has stopped looking.
-She is enjoying her time at church with her single and married friends.
+She enjoys her time at church with her single and married friends.
 “Now, don't get me wrong,” she said.
 “I am keeping my eyes open.
-I am allowing God to bring him to me versus the other way around.”
+I am allowing God to bring him to me rather than the other way around.”

 But may all who seek you rejoice and be glad in you; may those who long for your saving help always say, “The LORD is great!”
 (Psalm.
 40:16).